JulianFrattini/rqi-proto/README.md

 * data: folder containing all data obtained from the experiment
   * raw: folder containing the raw data as collected during the experiment
+    * responses: folder containing the raw submissions of experiment participants (i.e., their created domain models)
     * rqi-demographics.csv: anonymized demographic data about the experiment participants
     * rqi-objects.csv: attributes of the four experimental objects (single-sentence requirements specifications)
     * rqi-results.csv: evaluation of the domain models produced by the experiment participants